-There’s a HUGE discussion going on on my twitter feed (and the newspapers) at the moment that I have strong opinions on – and I can’t express them in 140 characters – and hey, this is my blog, if I want to have a rant I will.
-It’s about doing sport at school – or PE as we used to call it – a little something that nearly put me off exercise for life.
+Sometime in 2012 when I first wrote this piece there was a HUGE discussion going on on my twitter feed (and the newspapers) that I had strong opinions on.
+At that point, I couldn’t express them in 140 characters – and so I decided hey, this is my blog if I want to have a rant I will.

 After the success of Team GB in the Olympics Britain has gone medal crazy.
-But they have also realised that a high percentage of the medal winners are privately educated.
+But people also realised that a high percentage of the medal winners are privately educated.

-Cue people like Piers Morgan and London Mayor Boris Johnson calling for a compulsory two hours of PE a day in state school to try and create a new generation of champions.
+Cue people like Piers Morgan and London Mayor (now Prime Minister) Boris Johnson calling for a compulsory two hours of PE a day in state schools to try and create a new generation of champions from my diverse background.

 As my sport at school experience stood I could see forcing me into two hours of PE a day triggering so much stress that I would actually have failed academically.
 And then where would I be?

 Why I Hated Sport at School